root-systems/handbook/agreements/self-management.md

 This schedule should include

-- what days does a Member plan to work on Internal or External projects, and
+- what days does a Member plan to work on Personal or Internal or External projects, and
 - what projects does a Member plan to work on those days.

 Members will update their schedule to reflect changes they make due to unforeseen circumstances.
 For example: getting sick.